sib-swiss/termal/doc/manual.md

 #  Overview

 **Termal** is a terminal-based viewer for multiple sequence alignments (MSAs).
-It is designed for fast, keyboard-driven navigation of large alignments, particularly in remote or SSH-based environments where graphical tools are impractical.
+It is designed for fast, keyboard-driven navigation of alignments of any size, particularly in remote or SSH-based environments where graphical tools are impractical.